neatphar/telegram-monitor-bot/README.md

 ---

-<p align="center"> 🤖 This bot can be programmed to notify subscribers to certain events.
+<p align="center"> 🤖 A personal customized monitor that utilizes Telegram as a notification platform.
     <br>
 </p>